- Restructuring Director

 Landlords and tenants can often reach agreement by being open and honest with each other.

 Explore the possibility of a three or six-month rent reduction or holiday.
 A landlord may see this as a desirable option if it improves the prospect of a trusted tenant seeing out the remainder of their lease.
-As above, the landlord may not in fact be in a position to take enforcement action even if it was inclined to do so.
+As above, the landlord is unlikely to be able to take enforcement action even if it was inclined to do so.

-If a rent holiday is not an option, a business should look at the liabilities it is facing as a whole and, together with Kreston Reeves, develop a plan to make its cashflow last as long as possible.
+If a rent holiday is not an option, a business should look at the liabilities it is facing as a whole and, together with a professional advisor, develop a plan to make its cashflow last as long as possible.

 Each situation needs to be assessed on its commercial merits.